 The four EDS goals are:

 - Developing – Amber

 - Undeveloped – Red

 Who does the EDS cover?

-The EDS covers all those people with characteristics protected by the Equality Act 2010.
+EDS covers all those people with characteristics protected by the

 Public Sector Equality Duties (PSED)

-The following documents features staff and patient data which is provided on an annual basis to the staff and public.
+The following documents feature staff data which is provided on an annual basis to the staff and public.